stevstrong/STM32-CDC-Bootloader/README.md

 Features:
 - no special drive installation: the device with this bootloader will enumerate as a serial COM port.
 - the source files are partially based on libmaple core files, also included in the repository.
-- additonally, some CMSIS files (slightly modified) are also use.
+- additonally, some CMSIS files (slightly modified) are also used.
 - in order to upload a program with the bootloader, a special utility program is needed, see [CDC flasher](https://github.com/stevstrong/CDC-flasher).